Luktex/Luktex/README.md

 <h1>Hi I'm Lucas</h1>

-Currently learning JavaScript and very interested in BlockChain and crypto technologies In the future I want to learn: Java, Ruby, Python, C++
+Currently learning JavaScript and very interested in BlockChain and crypto technologies.

+In the future I want to learn: Java, Ruby, Python, C++

 - 👋 Hi, I’m Lucas